Offered by the Department of Chemistry

 The aim of the MSc program in Analytical Chemistry is to train graduates to become chemists with an emphasis on analytical chemistry.
 An analytical chemist is responsible in planning and executing routine analytical procedures following the laboratory SOPs, use advanced chemical knowledge, statistical tools, logic and creativity to overcome challenges in industry.
 Thus, the analytical chemist plays an important role in our industrial structure and the advancing science.

 The graduates who offered Chemistry as a subject for their BSc Degree

 Any other equivalent qualification acceptable to the Senate of the University of Colombo are eligible to apply.

-The selection will be on the basis of an interview.
+The selection will be on the basis of a written test and /or an interview.

 - Universities and Higher Educational Institutions (http://www.ugc.ac.lk/en/universities-and-institutes/universities.html)

 - University Grant Commission (UGC) recognized foreign Universities (http://www.ugc.ac.lk/en/universities-andinstitutes/recognized-foreign-universities.html)